tiltonneena/PE-Bank-/README.md

 </p>

 ### Background
 A global financial services company is working to increase customer retention.
 The sales team is looking to identify the leading indicators that a customer will leave the bank.
-The goal of the analysis is to build a prototype model to predict probability of customer departure based on profile attributes, such as age, estimated salary, gender, etc. The project will involve addressing personally identifiable information, data privacy, and data security.
+The goal of the analysis is to build a prototype model to predict the probability of customer departure based on profile attributes, such as age, estimated salary, gender, etc. The project will involve addressing personally identifiable information, data privacy, and data security.

 ### Tools & Context
-- **Microsoft Excel:** predictive analysis, forecasting, time-series analysis, hypothesis testing, and data visualizations.
+- **Microsoft Excel:** predictive analysis, forecasting, time-series analysis, hypothesis testing, and data visualization.

 ### Data Source
 The P.E.
 Bank client [data](https://github.com/tiltonneena/PE-Bank-Project/blob/main/Dataset/PEBank_dataset.xlsx) used for this project is a fictionalized data set provided by CareerFoundry.
-The dataset has 991 rows with 11 columns.
+The data set had 991 rows with 11 columns.

 ### Methodology

 1. The analysis began with a thorough assessment of data quality by tackling missing and duplicate data.
 Also, data privacy was a central focus in this project since the data set contained client last names, age, gender, salary information, and other personally identifiable information.
 To protect customer privacy, the whole column containing customer last names was removed.
-Data accuracy check was also performed by running an outlier check, an extreme values check, and  a descriptive statistics check.
+Data accuracy checks were also performed by running an outlier check, an extreme values check, and  a descriptive statistics check.

     <p align="center">
       <img width="274" height="465" src="Images/outlier.jpg"/>